DISC: 01. Introduction to DISC

 Even when you're familiar with your emotions, being productive and positive can be a real challenge.
 That's why we use self-motivation as a tool to get ourselves on the right track.
 Within emotional intelligence, self-motivation is how we find purpose and direct the power of our emotions toward a specific task or goal.
 In this course, we'll talk about the two types of motivators, go over how to strengthen your self-motivation, and discuss the search for things that inspire you.

-Emotional Intelligence: Developing Effective Relationships
+Emotional Intelligence: Managing Your Relationships

 Emotional Intelligence: Using DISC to Anticipate Emotions